 “What was that?”

 Her server repeated the question.
 “I said you are switching things up?
 You usually sit in the booth over there.”
-He nodded.
-She was sitting in a deep brown colored, booth tonight that was located directly across from the regular booth they used to occupy.
+He nodded toward the booth directly across from her.

 “Yeah.
 Just a change of pace.”